 I loved these muffins, but they did not get a thumbs up from my 5 year old who prefers cupcakes in disguise.
 These are real muffins - the dense, high, nicely crowned type you might find at a diner.
 The article in Fine Cooking lists all kinds of variations, so if you are like me and save your old issues, you might want to dig it up and take a look.
 There's a beef shortrib dish on the front.

 Update: The five year old is now going to college and loves these muffins!
-The original recipe is supposed to make 12 muffins, but in reality it makes more like 18.
+Coincidentally, her favorite lunch spot in the whole world is Joanne Chang's Flour Bakery.
+The original Basic Blueberry Muffins recipe is supposed to make 12 muffins, but in reality it makes more like 18.
 You could even make the muffins a bit smaller and get 24, but I recommend piling the batter in the cups and going for 18 large ones.
 I usually halve the recipe and make 9 muffins.

 - 4 teaspoons baking powder